Home Contents

-____________________ |
+____________________

 Our Lake Martha Association has worked hard over the years to address remedies for problems that affect lakes our size.

 Lakeshore Erosion & Phosphours Levels are concerns.
-Curlyleaf pondweed is an exotic plant that had grown to nuisance conditions in our lake.
-When curlyleaf dies back in early summer, phosphorus is released from the decaying plant matter and contributes to algae blooms.
-So what has our Association done to minimize erosion and nuisance curlyleaf conditions that impact on our waters?
+Curly-leaf pondweed is an exotic plant that had grown to nuisance conditions in our lake.
+When curly-leaf dies back in early summer, phosphorus is released from the decaying plant matter and contributes to algae blooms.
+So what has our Association done to minimize erosion and nuisance curly-leaf conditions that impact on our waters?
 Projects to physically remove Aquatic Invasive Plants and Creatures have been undertaken to improve water conditions.

 1991-1992 (LateFall)-EarlySpring): By evaluating the relationship between curlyleaf growth and lake sediment characteristics, it was found that lakes with naturally high sediment iron concentrations had low curly-leaf densities.
-So our association (First in MN) with guidance from DNR & "Clear Water Technologies" in 3 phases, drilled thousands of holes through the ice and treating our lake sediments with many (13) tons of Magnetite to help "tie up" the phosphates that had accumulated in the bottom sediments over the years.
+So our association (First in MN) with guidance from DNR & "Clear Water Technologies" in 3 phases, drilled thousands of holes through the ice and treating our lake sediments with many tons of Magnetite to help "tie up" the phosphates that had accumulated in the bottom sediments over the years.

-2001: Under the guidance from DNR & "Clear Water Technologies" we conducted a re-treatment (4/7/2021) by adding an 13 additional tons of Magnetite to satisfy the "guarantee" of the 1991-92 treatment.
+2001: Under the guidance from DNR & "Clear Water Technologies" we conducted a re-treatment.
+On (4/7/2001) we spread, to lake sediments, an additional 13 tons of Magnetite to satisfy the "guarantee" of the 1991-92 treatments.

 2001: Our Lake along with Lake Charlotte and Beebe completed the (CMSSD) project to replace individual septic systems with "City Sewer" to comply with county and state regulations.